remonagayby/devops-flask-market-app/README.md

 # Flask Open Market Web App

 Welcome to the Flask Open Market Web App!
-This application serves as a guide for getting started with the Flask web framework and demonstrates how to build a website using Flask.
+This application serves as a guide for getting started with DevOps with a Flask web framework and demonstrates a website using Flask.

 ## About